Ce Level 1 Vs 2 Vs 3 Motorcycle Gear: Ultimate Safety Comparison Guide

 Certification Importance

-- Level 3: Maximum tested protection, rare but best available.
+- Level 3: Maximum tested protection (rare and expensive).

 Credit: www.mcgearhub.com